UNDP-Accelerator-Labs/Annual-report/2023/data/README.md

 ### UNDP Accelerator Labs
 # 2023 Annual report data

-All the numbers presented here are deerived from information shared by the Accelerator Labs on their [network learning platform](https://learningplans.sdg-innovation-commons.org/en/home).
-Visit the site to learn more about the work of each individual lab.
+All the numbers presented here are derived from information shared by the Accelerator Labs on their [network learning platform](https://learningplans.sdg-innovation-commons.org/en/home).
+Visit the site to discover the latest learnings of each lab.
 You can also browse the information thematically using the Accelerator Labs’ [SDG map](https://undp-accelerator-labs.github.io/SDG-map/).

 ## Partnerships